 We do hope you all understand where we are now.
 We don’t want the charity to close but we do need to move out of the sadness now.
 Sometimes the grief can just be too much for us at times and although we try to support each other it doesn’t help our own health and well being.
 Taking a break feels right.
 We want to move forward in life and ultimately be happy again.
 Katy would want this.
 Our family and friends have worried about us.
 We are not the same people that started this journey, we are all so different now.
 It is time to get to know ourselves and to live life to its fullest.

 In the last 4 years we have found ourselves at Downing Street meeting with some very important people.
 We have communicated by letter with David Cameron and HRH The Duchess Of Cornwall and even received private donations.
 Our story has been told in almost every national newspaper and reached right across the world.
 We have had a regular presence in the local and national media stations too!
-To date we have raised over £1M towards brain tumour research which we are so very proud of.
-I have also won an award for being the EVA’s Inspirational Women of the year 2014.
-I have fought with local council departments and engaged with councillors, MP’s, MEP’s and had promises made and broken time and again.
+To date we have raised over £1.1M towards brain tumour research which we are so very proud of.
+Paula won the EVA’s Inspirational Women of the year in 2014 and was a Pride of Britain Finalist.
+We have fought with local council departments and engaged with councillors, MP’s, MEP’s and had promises made and broken time and again.
 Our fabulous team have organised and run the most fantastic fun filled events and local businesses have rallied around to help as much as they can.
-We have literally climbed the highest free standing mountain and cycled the length and breadth of the UK to raise as much money as possible.
+We have literally climbed the highest free standing mountain, cycled the length and breadth of the UK and trekked China to raise as much money as possible.
 We have had wonderful celebrity and charity support but most importantly we have had YOUR support throughout.
 Our social media pages reached over 116000 people with its best post!
 I just don’t know what more we can do right now.

 In the meantime we would like to direct you across to another fabulous charity that as far as we are concerned are second to none.
 Whether you’ve been diagnosed with a brain tumour, or it’s a family member or friend, The Brain Tumour Charity are there to help.
 They offer a wide range of services, for everyone affected by a brain tumour, whether it’s low or high grade, adult or child.
 If you would like to speak to someone, or find out information, please contact their dedicated team: You can find them at www.thebraintumourcharity.org or call them on 0808 800 0004 Mon -Fri 9am - 5.30pm.
 You can also email them on firstname.lastname@example.org